 1. Prepare your own food.

 Mindful eating begins way before food enters your mouth.
 Eating is a sensory experience that involves all our senses and our brain.
 Our brain helps to initiate our digestive process and heightens our senses so we can experience the food we eat.
-The act of cooking helps us to engage our brain and stimulate our digestive process so our body is ready to accept our, and this is a process that is not stimulated from microwaving something we buy.
+The act of cooking helps us to engage our brain and stimulate our digestive process so our body is ready to accept our, and this is a process that is not stimulated by microwaving something we buy.
 Taking the time to cook and prepare your own food forces you to be more mindful of the time and effort that goes into making a meal.
 There is no need to be the next top chef, just a few simple kitchen skills can go a very long way in learning to practice mindful eating.

 2. Chew your food and eat slowly.

 Preparing your food is one thing, but if you inhale your meal in less than 5 minutes you are missing the mark.
 Eating quickly does not allow us to thoroughly experience mindful eating, and it also does not stimulate our body’s natural digestive process.
 By mechanically chewing your food you are preparing your gut for the digestive process and will ensure that your food is better absorbed and assimilated.
-Plus, taking our time allows our body to register once we are full so it helps to eliminate over eating.
+Plus, taking our time allows our body to register once we are full so it helps to eliminate overeating.

 3. Sit Down

-Whether you are walking down the street, driving in your car or standing in the kitchen, eating while you are on the go does not allow for your mind or body to register the food you have consumed.
+Whether you are walking down the street, driving in your car, or standing in the kitchen, eating while you are on the go does not allow for your mind or body to register the food you have consumed.
 When eating, your body must transfer energy to your digestive tract in order for the process to occur, however, when eating on the go you are not allowing for this transfer of energy to happen optimally.
 Eating on the go keeps your body in ‘fight or flight’ mode when it should really be focusing on ‘rest and digest’ mode.
 Sitting down to eat a meal will bring more mindfulness to the entire process and help to ensure you are eating slower and chewing more as well.

-4. Remove digital distraction.
+4. Remove digital distractions.

 Digital devices are a major distraction to mindful eating.
-Although eating at your desk, in front of your TV or while looking at your phone might seem like an efficient use of time, they are a huge hindrance to mindful eating and your digestion.
+Although eating at your desk, in front of your TV, or while looking at your phone might seem like an efficient use of time, they are a huge hindrance to mindful eating and your digestion.
 Simply taking the 10-15 minutes needed to sit down and eat your meal without a screen will help make the experience more mindful.
 Eating with others and sharing food with others is also a great way to bring more mindfulness to the process.

 5. Shop locally.